 Age of Article Warning:

-This article was originally published 59 months ago.
-The tips and techniques explained may be outdated, or information may longer be applicable.
+This article was originally published 61 months ago.
+The information, tips and techniques explained may outdated.
+Examples shown on this page may no longer work.
 Please consider this when viewing the below content.

 Now with CSS3 we can style boxes easier and quicker using CSS rather than background gradient images.
 There are quite a few possible combinations of styles to use, depending on what you are looking to achieve, though you need to be aware that some don’t work in certain browsers, or certain browser versions.

 Let’s get started with box-shadow.
 This one works across newer versions of Firefox, Chrome, Safari and IE9.
 Simply add to your CSS stylesheet the following: